Modern Slavery Statement 2021

 Suppliers and Subcontractors are required to maintain and apply their own ethical sourcing policies.

-In 2019 we plan to complete a full audit of our supply chain’s ethical sourcing practices to assess the Modern Slavery risk level and to identify any remedial actions required as a result.
+In 2020 we started our full audit of our supply chain’s ethical sourcing practices to assess the Modern Slavery risk level and to identify any remedial actions required as a result.
 This will be the first full audit of this kind and an action plan will be formulated based upon the results.

 London Square is committed to conducting business with honesty and integrity and encourages an open and accountable culture in all its dealings.
 Employees, sub-contractors or suppliers who become aware or are concerned about improper, unethical or illegal behaviour may raise the matter with their Line Manager, or alternatively by telephone, post or email to Scott Brown, Chief Finance Officer 01895 627300.